stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-A BRK instruction is useful for debugging.
-You can insert the instruction in your program at the point where you would like to examine the current state of the system.
-This will cause the IRQ / BRK event handler to be invoked, at which point you can perform some debug-related actions.
-However, since this event handler is invoked both when a maskable interrupt event occurs and when a BRK instruction is executed, you need to be able to detect the latter case.
-An extra step that is performed when the CPU executes a BRK instruction is that the Processor Status register value that is pushed to the stack is updated so that the Break flag is set.
+The BRK instruction is useful for debugging.
+You can insert the instruction in your program where you would like to examine the state of the system.
+It causes the IRQ / BRK event handler to be invoked, at which point you can perform some debug actions.
+But this handler gets invoked both when a maskable interrupt event occurs and when you use a BRK instruction.
+You need to be able to detect the latter case in your handler.
+When an interrupt occurs the CPU pushes the Processor Status register value to the stack.
+If the interrupt is because of a BRK instruction, that value is first updated so that the Break flag is set.
 This allows you, in your IRQ / BRK event handler, to check if the interrupt is actually a break interrupt:

 ```asm6502
 PLA      ; Pop the top byte from stack into the Accumulator.